Mirror, Mirror: Best Feng Shui Mirror Locations

 But in just about every other part of your home, mirrors are one of Feng Shui’s main tools for creating positive energy.

-• Mirrors magnify what they reflect – so place them opposite a beautiful, abundant view — a view of nature or your abundant dining table, for instance.
+- Mirrors bring in what they reflect – so place them to bring a beautiful, abundant view of nature into your home, for instance.

 I keep a beautiful mosaic mirror right in my entryway.
 It serves an aesthetic, functional and energetic purpose as I come and go throughout the day.